-I am especially interested in the evolution of African artiodactyls (even-toed ungulates) and ruminants (e.g., bovids and giraffids) in particular.
-Artiodactyls are the cornerstone of mammal communities in eastern African savannas – they are the most diverse and abundant herbivores, making them the primary liaison between plant productivity and higher trophic levels.
-Documenting their past diversity through time and space is a critical step to understanding modern and paleo- ecosystems and the history of those today.
-I am currently involved in taxonomic, systematic, and paleoecological studies of fossil antelopes, camels, and giraffes.
+My taxonomic, systematic, and paleobiological interests lie in the fossil record of African artiodactyls, such as camels, antelopes, and giraffes.
+Artiodactyls are the cornerstone of African large mammal communities today – they are the most diverse and abundant herbivores, making them the primary liaison between primary productivity and higher trophic levels.
+Documenting their past diversity is thus critical to understanding the broader evolution of African mammal communities and ecosystems through time.

-I am an active participant in two paleontological field projects in Ethiopia, both of which focus on hominin-bearing Plio-Pleistocene outcrops.
-Ledi-Geraru Research Project I have been working with the Ledi-Geraru Research Project (LGRP) since I came to ASU in 2012.
+I am a project paleontologist for two long-running field projects in Ethiopia: Ledi-Geraru Research Project I have been working with the Ledi-Geraru Research Project (LGRP) since 2012.
 The project is directed by Kaye Reed and others and includes a diverse array of paleoanthropologists, paleontologists, geologists, and archaeologists.
-LGRP fieldwork is concentrated on the poorly known interval of the late Pliocene (3-2.6 Ma) during the origin of Homo, Paranthropus, and Oldowan stone tool technologies.
-Thus far, late Pliocene sediments in the LGRP area have yielded the earliest known specimen of the genus Homo (specimen LD 350-1) along with an associated fauna, most of which is unpublished at present.
-My contribution to the project is primarily as a specialist in ruminant fossils (giraffids and bovids) and paleoenvironmental analyses.
+LGRP fieldwork is concentrated on the poorly known interval of the late Pliocene (roughly 3-2.6 Ma) during the origin of Homo, Paranthropus, and Oldowan stone tool technologies.
+Thus far, late Pliocene sediments in the LGRP area have yielded the earliest known specimen of the genus Homo (specimen LD 350-1) along with an associated mammal fauna.
+My contribution to the project is primarily as a specialist in ruminant fossils (giraffids and bovids) and paleoecological analyses.
 [Project Website]